RayHightower/rayhightower.github.octo-broken/source/_posts/2013-12-12-high-performance-computing-at-acm.markdown

 title: "High Performance Computing at ACM"
 date: 2013-12-12 22:22
 comments: true
-categories:
+categories: [ Education ]
 ---
-{% imgcap right /images/cray-xk7.png Cray XK7 %}
+{% imgcap right /images/cray-sonexion.png Cray Sonexion Storage Appliance %}
 >Anyone can build a fast CPU.
 The trick is to build a fast system.
+>&nbsp;<br/>
 >~ Seymour Cray

-The Chicago chapter of ACM hosted a lecture on supercomputing yesterday evening.
-The talk was delivered by Sharan ...
-Of Fermilab.
+The Chicago chapter of the Association for Computing Machinery (ACM) hosted a lecture titled _Supercomputing and You_ yesterday evening.
+The talk was delivered by [Sharan Kalwani](http://www.linkedin.com/in/sharankalwani) of Fermilab.
+Kalwani's background blends mechanical engineering and computer science with hands-on experience in automotive engineering, supercomputing, hardware driver design, and (buzzword alert) big data.

-###What is Supercomputing?
+###What is High Performance Computing?
 10x the state of the art

 ###Cray in 1972